1993 NBA All-Star Game: Players

 The 1993 NBA All-Star game would be a highlight for many NBA players.
 This would be Michael Jordan's last NBA All-Star game before leaving the NBA for the first time, although he would return to play in five more.
 For Isiah Thomas, this would be his last NBA All-Star appearance; meanwhile, this would also be the All-Star debut of Shaquille O'Neal, and the first time the Orlando Magic and Charlotte Hornets franchises ever had a player in the NBA All-Star Game.
-Karl Malone and John Stockton were both awarded MVP.
+Playing on their home court, Karl Malone and John Stockton shared the game's MVP award.
 The starters for the Eastern Conference included: Michael Jordan as shooting guard, Isiah Thomas as point guard, Scottie Pippen as small forward, Larry Johnson as power forward, and Shaquille O'Neal as center.
 The starters for the Western Conference included: Clyde Drexler as shooting guard, John Stockton as point guard Charles Barkley as small forward, Karl Malone as Power forward, and David Robinson as Center.
 All starters would end up in the Naismith Memorial Basketball Hall of Fame except for Larry Johnson.
 Mitch Richmond on Western Conference was injured and replaced by Terry Porter.
 Chris Mullin on the Western Conference team was also injured; however, he was not replaced by anyone.